Philippines national volleyball teams in AVC and FIVB club tournaments: PSL All Stars

+National teams in club tournaments

 Rebisco and PNVF

 The Philippine National Volleyball Federation succeeded the LVP in early 2021.
 In June 2021, the PNVF secured a three-year sponsorship deal with Republic Biscuit Corporation.
 The company pledged to support the federation's national team programs.

 The PNVF entered the men's and women's national teams for the 2021 Asian Men's and Women's Club Volleyball Championships under the Rebisco name.
 For the women's competition, the federation will field two teams composing of national team players.
 The first team will composed of more established players and the second team will be a developmental side composed of younger players.

 Originally, the PNVF planned to send two teams in that competition; the national team under the Rebisco brand and the Chery Tiggo 7 Pro Crossovers winners of the 2021 Premier Volleyball League Open Conference.
 However Chery Tiggo and all the other teams in the league declined to participate.
 The PNVF will instead field a second team composing of national team players instead.
 The second team was named Team Choco Mucho, after another brand of Republic Biscuit Corporation and shares the name with a PVL club, Choco Mucho Flying Titans.

-Choco Mucho placed sixth in the 2021 Women's Club Championship, besting the Rebisco team which settled for seventh place.The men's Rebisco team on their part finished 9th out of 10 teams in their tournament.
+Choco Mucho placed sixth in the 2021 Women's Club Championship, besting the Rebisco team which settled for seventh place.
+The men's Rebisco team on their part finished 9th out of 10 teams in their tournament.